 For a classic comedy, check out Harlem Nights, which is about a nightclub owner named Sugar Ray and his son who have to fight to keep New York City police, and others, from shutting down their business.

 This series takes place in the city of Baltimore, where a new police detail is created in order to investigate a drug-dealing operation.
 (If you ask your friends what the best TV show is, there's a good chance they'll recommend this.)

 After a young woman commits suicide, an inspector is sent to question her family.
 And as he does, it's revealed that they may have played a larger role in her death than they originally want to let on.

 Watch three guys try delicious foods at three different price points: affordable, mildly pricy, and luxury.
 At the end of each episode, they decide which foods were "worth it" and which ones weren't.
 It's the perfect series for anyone who enjoys staring at heavenly-looking foods, which is pretty much everyone.
 Right?

 If you love comedian Tig Notaro, then you have to check out her new show, One Mississippi.
 The dark comedy is about her trip home to her small town, where she deals with her mother's death and her own mortality — among many other things.
-Stream here.